Where can I park on race day?

 Is it safe to swim in the Hudson River?

 Arrangements have been made to assure that dredging operations will not occur during the triathlon and to assure that operations will not present health or safety concerns for triathlon participants.
-As such, we recommend participants follow the General Advice section of the New York State Department of Health’s (NYSDOH) fact sheet available here.
-If you have questions, please contact Deanna Ripstein at the NYSDOH at 518 402-7860.
+As such, we recommend participants follow the General Advice section of the New York State Department of Health's (NYSDOH) fact sheet available here.
+If you have questions, please contact Bridget Boyd at 518-402-7850.
 The NYSDOH has had a table at our race each year to provide information and to answer any questions from our athletes.
 The Environmental Protection Agency (EPA) also has information available on site.
 Per USA Triathlon requirements, we also get a water test from a local agency prior to the race to test for bacteria levels.
-Our 2010-2012 tests showed nothing outside the norm of an open water environment and we expect the same for 2013.
+Our past tests showed nothing outside the norm of an open water environment and we expect the same for this year.

 Will there be aid stations?